 This article examines the origins not only of the media that underlie logistical operation, but the techniques that have shaped and structured them.
 To do so, I focus on the logistical technique of assembly.
 Not just of parts, but of places and people.
 Assembly, here, becomes an ur-mediative technique, one produced both before and beside the attendant media functions of storage and transmission.
 Long before its instantiation in the operations of contemporary software systems, I examine how this logistical technique emerged in the confines of sites like the ancient storehouse.
 As I do, I consider how the abstract forms of mediation developed there made warehouses accessible as a new kind of virtual assembly, precipitating the instrumental order critical to the operation of the global supply chain.

-This interview originally appeared on Public Seminar.
-This conversation with Matthew Hockenberry marks the beginning of a series of dialogues on the subject of logistics.
-No longer a mere subject of business management schools or an exclusive expertise of the military, logistics has become a significant presence in recent scholarship, particularly in the humanities, and is […]
+This conversation between Matthew Hockenberry and Kenneth Tay marks the beginning of a series of dialogues on the subject of logistics.
+No longer a mere subject of business management schools or an exclusive expertise of the military, logistics has become a significant presence in recent scholarship, particularly in the humanities, and is now frequently talked about in fields such as geography, information studies, international relations, and media studies.

 Supply & Command is a wrap.
 I wanted to make this post to thank all of the presenters and attendees for joining us to share their wonderful work, and for thinking with us on the relationship between logistics, labor, and media.
 It was an incredibly motivating and intellectually invigorating two days, full of insightful discussions […]